Rohan-rccodes/Roadmaps/HTML-Roadmap.md

-# Project Title
+# HTML ROADMAP

-A brief description of what this project does and who it's for
+"Unleash your creativity with HTML: Learn to build awesome websites from scratch!" 🚀💻

-## HTML Roadmap
+## Start Learning with HTML Roadmap

 # 7-Day HTML Learning Roadmap
 Welcome to the 7-day HTML learning journey!
 This roadmap is designed for beginners to help you grasp the fundamentals of HTML in a week.
 Each day, you'll cover specific topics and engage in hands-on exercises.